Safety Tips For Social Work Field Placements

 As social workers, we often care so much for our clients that sometimes we neglect our own personal welfare.

-One of the requirements of getting an MSW@USC is field placement.
+One of the requirements of getting an MSW@USC is completing a field placement.
 We are sent to work with clients in neighborhoods that aren’t the most glamorous.
 Not to mention, we’re often required to work with individuals who are at their most vulnerable points in their lives.
 Unfortunately, there is no specific solution to providing social workers guaranteed safety.
 However, there are essential safety measures you can take to protect yourself at your next clinical experience.

 Always be in the “K.N.O.W.”